"When the whole world is silent, even one voice becomes powerful."

-Named after the famous Afghani poet and warrior, Malalai of Maiwand, Malala has become a symbol for women's rights and the enduraning spirit of truth amid suffering worldwide.
+Named after the famous Afghani poet and warrior, Malalai of Maiwand, Malala has become a symbol for women's rights and the enduring spirit of truth and hope to many young women worldwide.

-Malala was raised Muslim in the Pakistani city of Mingora, where her father ran schools for girls.
+Malala was raised Muslim in the city of Mingora, Pakistan, where her father (an amazing man) ran a schools for girls.

-Malala loved learning and going to school.
-She dreamt of one day becoming a teacher, a doctor, or a politician.
+Malala loved learning and school.
+She dreamed of one day growing up to help other people and imagined herself becoming a teacher, doctor, or politician.

 "If you pick up a gun in the name of Islam and kill an innocent person, you are not Muslim anymore.

 You do not share my faith." - Malala

 In 2009 Malala wrote about her life during the Taliban occupation of her home in Pakistan and the ban on girls’ education.